Home » Diamonds » SI Clarity Diamonds: Everything to Know

-At the top are flawless diamonds, which have no inclusions visible at 10x magnification.
+At the top of the clarity scale are flawless (FL) diamonds, which have no inclusions visible at 10x magnification.
 I3 (included) diamonds earn the lowest grade.

-SI (slightly included) diamonds are one level above Included and land below VS (very slightly included) on the clarity scale.
+SI (slightly included) diamonds are one level above Included and land below VS (very slightly included).

 What is an SI Diamond?